xabbu42/Master/arbeit.md

 \End{corollary}

 \Begin{proof}

 The used weakenings and contractions do not introduce any new prehistoric relations by the corollaries \ref{weakprehist} and
 \ref{contrprehist}.
-Also leaving out formulas as in case 1 and 3.1, removing $(⊃ □)$ rules as in case 3.3 or rearranging rules which are not $(⊃ □)$ rules as in case 3.2 do not introduce any new prehistoric relations.
+Also leaving out formulas as in case 1 and 3.1, as well as rearranging rules which are not $(⊃ □)$ rules as in case 3.2 do not introduce any new prehistoric relations.
+Finally the use of lemma \ref{drop} in case 3.3 does not introduce any new prehistoric relations by corollary \ref{dropprehist} and leaving out the $(⊃ □)$ rule also can not introduce any new prehistoric relations.

 So the only place where new prehistoric relations get introduced is by the new $(⊃ □)$ in case 2.3.
 All prehistoric relations from $T_R$ are